samshteinman/sharevibe/README.md

 1. Chatroom?

-2. Listeners can't join in the middle of a song(currently using AVPLayer, will need to learn about Audio Queue Services)
+2. Listeners can't join in the middle of a song(currently using AVPlayer, will need to learn about Audio Queue Services)